rvansa/message-flow-tracer/README.txt

 * Currently running with message-flow-tracer enabled means about 2-3x worse performance (standard stress-test, distributed mode without transactions).
 * Although it would certainly improve performance, you cannot use org.jboss.byteman.compileToBytecode option.
 This is due to Byteman bugs traced in BYTEMAN-235 and BYTEMAN-236 JIRAs.

-MERGING CONTROL FLOW TRACES INTO MESSSAGE FLOWS
+MERGING SPANS INTO TRACES
 -----------------------------------------------

 Each instance creates log of events raised locally in this instance.
-Each set of such events that are raised causally (in the same or different thread) is called control flow.
-These control flows can be then merged into a message flow - a logical unit serving one request (e.g. command), or operation started by a timer which results in one or more messages processed in multiple threads.
+Each set of such events that are raised causally (in the same or different thread) is called SPAN.
+These spans can be then merged into a TRACE - a logical unit serving one request (e.g. command), or operation started by a timer which results in one or more messages processed in multiple threads.
 There are some threads that send messages which are not causally related (such as during multiple messages retransmission) - these are called non-causal.

-In order to produce log of merge flows, run
+In order to produce log of traces, run

-java -cp message-flow-tracer.jar org.jboss.qa.jdg.messageflow.Composer -p /path/to/output_log.txt /control/flow/for/instance1.txt /control/flow/for/instance2.txt ...
+java -jar message-flow-tracer.jar -p -o /path/to/output_log.txt /span/for/instance1.txt /span/for/instance2.txt ...

-The message flows are not sorted in the output log in any particular order, these are written as soon as no more control flow should participate in the processing.
+The traces are not sorted in the trace output log in any particular order, these are written as soon as no more spans should participate in the processing.
-The merge process is two phase - in first phase we record the number of occurrences for all messages, in the second phase the control flows are actually merged.
+The merge process has two phases - in the first phase we record the number of occurrences for all messages, in the second phase the spans are actually merged.
 All message counts have to be stored in memory in one moment, therefore, the process may require a great amount of memory.
-The amount of memory required for second phase should be limited (does not depend on the overall amount of control flows).
+The amount of memory required for second phase should be limited (does not depend on the overall amount of spans).

 The output contains logs in this format:
 MF (number of messages)